KillingSpark/HowLogindWorks/Readme.md

 Reasoning about which hardware belongs to which seat is hard.
 That's why logind does not do it.
 This is part of udev.
 I still want to talk about it because there is a weird interaction between user ACLs set by logind and udev.

-Ok so short intro for udev: linux exposes a very messy and complicated device file tree in `/sys/devices`.
+Ok so short intro for udev: linux exposes a very messy and complicated device file tree in `/sys/devices`, and we don't want to deal with that directly.
 Udev looks at it and makes some sense out of it and provides a simpler abstraction.
 It also has a collection of device-ids, vendor-ids, etc... that help it classify these devices.
 It then creates device files in /dev for you to interact with the devices (or device drivers).
 It also listens to events that indicate new/removed devices and takes appropriate actions.

+Here is a TL;DR for the following:
+1. Udev tags devices with seat information, based on rules (see man udev for more info on the rules, it's basically a fancy matching engine)
+1. If a device only has a 'seat' tag but no info about which seat it belongs to, it belongs to seat0
+1. Children of devices that are tagged 'seat' are inherit the 'seat' tag implicitly...
+(WHY!)
+1. Udev tags some devices with 'uaccess' which means the sessions user should have direct access to that device.
+This seems to only be applied to some output devices lie sound.
+1. Devices tagged with 'uaccess' seem to be a subset of devices tagged 'seat', or are children of devices tagged 'seat'
+1. The effects of uaccess are applied by udev itself, not logind

-Udev also tags devices with useful info.
+Udev tags devices with useful info.
 The tags that interest logind are the seat related ones.
 Udev tags some devices with `seat` if they belong to a seat.
 Which seat is stated in another property of this device.
 Note that not all sub-devices of a device are tagged with `seat`.
 This still means that they belong to the same seat as their tagged parent.
 There is also the `seat-master` tag that makes a seat exist (in most cases a monitor / graphics card).

 There is another relevant tag: `uaccess`.
 When trying to find out what that tag means I stumbled upon this gem of an issue on the systemd repo: [Document the uaccess mechanism / dynamic device permissions](https://github.com/systemd/systemd/issues/4288) which is open since 2016.
 Documenting stuff is hard.

-So, after searching the net for the doc that systemd doesn't provide I found [this link from 2012](https://enotty.pipebreaker.pl/2012/05/23/linux-automatic-user-acl-management/).
+After searching the net for the doc that systemd doesn't provide I found [this link from 2012](https://enotty.pipebreaker.pl/2012/05/23/linux-automatic-user-acl-management/).
 It shows how udev at that time ran a command `/usr/lib/systemd/systemd-uaccess $env{DEVNAME} $env{ID_SEAT}` for each device with the tag `uaccess`.
 This utility does not exist anymore (at least not on my arch installation) but I am guessing that something similar is still happening.
 What that command apparently did is creating the appropriate ACLs based on which seat the device was assigned to.

-So, logind is not the only entity granting users access to devices but udev might do that too, when a new device gets plugged in.
+This means logind is not the only entity granting users access to devices but udev might do that too, when a new device gets plugged in.
 I hope that is not causing any races when switching sessions and plugging in devices...

 So all devices that are tagged `uaccess` are tagged `seat` but not all `seat` are `uaccess`.
 From what I gathered from poking around in the output of `udevadm info -e` sound output devices and video cards are the only devices marked `uaccess`.
 It makes sense that not everyone can open input devices like keyboards (else keylogging would be easy).
 See in the sections below, how access to these devices is realized with logind as a proxy.
+Or you can have a look at [this page](https://dvdhrm.wordpress.com/2013/08/25/sane-session-switching/), which explains this too and has some cool pictures

 How exactly multi-seat is done in udev-rules is not clear to me.
 I think an admin has to manually make rules to say which device belongs to which seat.
 Otherwise all devices belong to the default seat `seat0`.

 ### Create a session on login
 Having Users and Seat management out of the way, we can start worrying about the stuff we really want to do: create and manage sessions!